 Section 1.
-Availability of positions in the bargaining unit will be announced in appropriate University publications such as WOU This Week.
-During periods when WOU This Week is not published, positions announcements will be provided to the Union President or designee.
+Availability of positions in the bargaining unit will be announced in appropriate University publications.
+Position announcements will be provided to the Union President or designee.

 Section 2.
-No later than the time an offer is made, a prospective faculty member will be sent a sample Notice of Appointment, a copy of this Agreement, and information concerning whether the appointment is to be fixed term or tenure track, and concerning salary, rank, frequency of pay, etc. The prospective member will also be sent a copy of institutional statements or Board rules governing promotion and tenure criteria, if applicable, including specific reference to the negotiability of prior experience toward eligibility for tenure.
+No later than the time an offer is made, a prospective faculty member will be sent a sample Notice of Appointment, a copy of this Agreement, and information concerning whether the appointment is to be fixed term or annual tenure, and concerning salary, rank, frequency of pay, etc. The prospective member will also be sent a copy of institutional statements or Board rules governing promotion and tenure criteria, if applicable, including specific reference to the negotiability of prior experience toward eligibility for tenure.